Kishorekumar2789/Cepheid-CafeTownSend/README.md

 	  OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"

 ## Framework SetUp:
-1. Download this project from git and unzip the project
+1. Download this project from git and unzip the project.
-2. Open the ecllipse
+2. Open Ecllipse IDE.
-3. choose file -> imports-> expand maven -> choose Existing Maven project
+3. choose file -> imports-> expand maven -> choose Existing Maven project.
-4. Select project root from local and click finish
+4. Select project root from local and click finish.
-5. All dependencies should be installed
+5. All dependencies should be installed.
 6. There are chances of error occurance due to incorrect path. for ex: chrome path.